AERIAL PHOTOGRAPHS

 -

-Occupancy surveys in November 2009 and December 2010 (Southwell and Emmerson 2013) found a total of 15 Adelie penguin breeding sites in the Svenner Islands between longitudes 76.50oE to 77.50oE.
-The boundaries of breeding sub-colonies were subsequently mapped from vertical aerial photographs taken for abundance surveys on 20 November 2010 (for details of aerial photography see Southwell et al. 2013).
-The boundaries were mapped with a buffer distance of approximately 1-3 m from the perimeter of penguin sub-colonies.
-When photos of Island 73036 were viewed there was no colony to map so only 14 islands were mapped.
+Occupancy surveys in November 2008 (Southwell and Emmerson 2013) found a total of 31 Adelie penguin breeding sites off the Vestfold Hills.
+The boundaries of breeding sub-colonies at 26 of these sites were subsequently mapped from vertical aerial photographs taken for abundance surveys on 18-21 November 2009 (for details of aerial photography see Southwell et al. 2013).
+These boundaries were mapped with a buffer distance of approximately 1-3 m from the perimeter of penguin sub-colonies.
 Please refer to the Seabird Conservation Team Data Sharing Policy for use, acknowledgement and availability of data prior to downloading data.

 -